-Women are born with all the eggs they will ever have and many women looking to do fertility tests to predict there future fertility potential.
+Women are born with all the eggs they will ever have and many women look to do fertility tests to predict their future fertility potential.
 This can be really useful but it is so important to understand that there is always a result and if the result is not what you are expecting it can leave you in a real panic about what you need to do.
 Therefore before you test think through what your options may be if you get a low result.

 First steps in finding out your fertility potential

 As a starting point, any woman seeking an indicator of her fertility potential should try and find out what age her mother was when she had her menopause.
 Generally, fertility stops up to ten years before a woman has her last period.
 So, subtracting ten from your mother’s menopausal age will give you a rough idea of when your fertility may be seriously compromised.